pulibrary/imagecat-rails/README.md

 To import the GuideCards records: `rake import:import_guide_cards`

-## Install vite and lux
+## Install lux

-Since we are using vite in the application, the following steps will help to set up the lux-integration library.
+The following steps will help to set up lux for this application.

 Step 1: We followed the [lux documentation](https://vite-ruby.netlify.app/guide/#installation-%F0%9F%92%BF) to install vite-ruby.